Major Progress on Washington’s Longest Bike Trail

 Other small gaps in the trail that must be filled include a short stretch between the towns of Ralston and Marengo where the trestle over Cow Creek is missing, as well as a few stretches of the rail corridor that pass through private property.

-By the end of 2021, long-distance bike tourists who want to pedal the Palouse to Cascades trail will have a vastly improved experience, with the ability to ride most of the trail’s 285 miles off roads.
+By the end of 2021, long-distance bike tourists who want to pedal the Palouse to Cascades trail will have a vastly improved experience.

 “Washington Bikes will continue to advocate for completing this trail because we know that it will enhance bicycle tourism in Washington and bring needed economic activity to the many rural communities along the route,” Alston says.

 At the Idaho border, the trail corridor ends when it hits private property.
-Bike advocates are now trying to determine the best way to continue the route into Idaho by linking to the Trail of the Coeur d’Alenes, a 73-mile paved trail that spans the Idaho panhandle on the former Union Pacific rail corridor.
+In the future, some hope a route can be identified to link the trail to the Trail of the Coeur d’Alenes, a 73-mile paved trail that spans the Idaho panhandle on the former Union Pacific rail corridor.

 The trail terminus at the Idaho border.
 Photo courtesy Palouse to Cascades Trail Coalition.

-In western Washington, bike advocates including the Leafline Trails Coalition that Cascade helped found hope to link the Palouse to Cascades trail, which ends near the town of North Bend, to the Mountains to Sound Greenway.
-The greenway, whose construction is ongoing, links to the Seattle waterfront.
-People can then take a ferry across Puget Sound and connect with a proposed long-distance bike trail that would cross the Olympic Peninsula and join up with the Olympic Discovery Trail on the Pacific coast near Port Angeles.
-Once all of this work is completed, individuals could cross the state from the Pacific to the Idaho border almost entirely on trails.
+In western Washington, bike advocates including the Leafline Trails Coalition that Cascade helped found hope to link the Palouse to Cascades trail, which ends at Cedar Falls near Rattlesnake Lake, to the Mountains to Sound Greenway, whose construction is ongoing.
+In the future, Cascade hopes that ongoing trail work on the Olympic Peninsula will eventually allow people cross the state from the Pacific to the Idaho border almost entirely on trails.

 Another is the 37-mile Spokane River Centennial State Park Trail from Spokane to the Idaho border, and the 57-mile Willapa Hills State Park Trail in southwestern Washington that runs from Chehalis to Willapa Bay on the Pacific Coast.